domichel/proaudio-gentoo/README.md

 to sound engineering.

-As exemple the jkmeter and the new ebumeter which are the best tools of today to do the mestering.
+As exemple the jkmeter and the new ebumeter which are the best tools of today to do the mastering.
 They was build from the ideas of Bob Katz, the best mastering expert in exercise.
 Visit his blog or read his book "Mastering Audio - the art and the science third edition".
 End of the pub, but trust me,